Embiid scores 33 points, 76ers finish off Raptors in Game 6 - NewsBreak

 Embiid scores 33 points, 76ers finish off Raptors in Game 6

-TORONTO (AP) — James Harden and the Philadelphia 76ers are headed for the second round, not home for Game 7.

-Joel Embiid had 33 points and 10 rebounds, Harden added 22 points and 15 assists and the 76ers beat the Toronto Raptors 132-97 in Game 6 to end their first-round series Thursday night.
+TORONTO (AP) — Joel Embiid had 33 points and 10 rebounds, James Harden added 22 points and 15 assists and the Philadelphia 76ers beat the Toronto Raptors 132-97 in Game 6 to end the first-round series Thursday night.

-“We weren’t going back to Philly for a Game 7,” Harden said.

-Philadelphia will face Miami in the second round, with Game 1 Monday night in South Florida.
+Philadelphia will face Miami in the second round.
 The top-seeded Heat beat Atlanta in five games.

-“They’re good, they’re deep, they’re veterans,” 76ers coach Doc Rivers said about the Heat.
-“We’ve got to go play grown men, and we’re looking forward to the challenge.”

 Danny Green scored 12 points and shot 4 for 7 from 3-point range as the Sixers finished 16 for 40 from beyond the arc.
 The Raptors struggled from 3-point range, going 7 for 35.